 Why do you need to ramp up a dedicated IP?

-A new or 'cold' IP address has no history, so you won’t be able to send emails straight away.
+A new or cold dedicated IP address has no history, so you won’t be able to send emails straight away.
 Abrupt spikes in email sending volumes can have the effect of harming your IP’s reputation.
 Reputation is a huge factor for mailbox providers in determining whether to filter your email to the junk folder or block it altogether.
-If they choose to block you, your subscribers will never get your messages!
-To prevent this from happening, you need to follow a ramp-up plan.
+If they choose to block you, your subscribers will never get your messages.

 What is ramping up?